mapbender/mapbender-documentation/en/book/concepts.rst

   everything you do and interact with on your screen.
 Using Ajax, it can call it's server-side counterpart to do things like database queries.
 * Template - HTML the element is using.
-In the most basic version, this would just be an DIV, but it can be as complex as is needed.
+In the most basic version, this would just be a DIV, but it can be as complex as is needed.
 * CSS - of course, most elements want some style, so they may provide their own.